Taper: A / Audio / Logarithmic

 Other info: DPDT Push-Pull Switch.
 Includes 1 lock washer, 1 flat washer, and 2 nuts.
 Self-lubricating brass shaft and bushing means a longer noise-free rotational life.

 Tech's notes: "These have a smooth/solid rotational feel to them.
-The DPDT push-pull switch is great for adding all sorts of custom wiring options.
-The extra long shafts are commonly needed for Gibson style guitar bodies with thick body tops."
+The DPDT push-pull switch is great for adding all sorts of custom wiring options."

 I use these pots/switches for phasing, coil tapping and series/parallel switching.
 The taper is smooth and the switching is noiseless, what more can I ask for.
 I've tried other brands but have ended changing them a couple of months later so I'm sticking with CTS.